 Sea, rivers, soil, air, and rain forest are the habitat for so many different animals and microbes.

-The complex symbiotic relationship between animals, microbes, and plants help us to understand the health of the habitat.
+The complex symbiotic relationship between animals, microbes, and plants helps us to understand the health of the habitat.
 For example, the feces of one animal might be a nutrient-rich food source for another different species.
 Note that it might possible because of the microbes’ activity!

 The metagenomic analysis provides insight into how both are important for an ecosystem.